wunderwuzzi23/blog/content/posts/2020/red-teaming-for-privacy.md

 ## Background story

-First, let me share a hopefully fun and interesting story from the past.
+First, let me share a story from the past.
 When I did my master's I built an app that performs end to end encryption of Facebook posts.
-Only the intended audience for which your posts were encrypted for can decipher the posts.
+This means that only the intended audience for which your posts were encrypted for can decipher the posts.

 The project was called Project Cryptbook, and I found an old screnshot again: